winnieyangwannan/RippleTagging/_projects/3_project.md

 ---
 layout: about
-social: true # includes social icons at the bottom of the pagesocial: true # includes social icons at the bottom of the pagetitle: 🧠 😴 3.
+social: true # includes social icons at the bottom of the pagesocial: true # includes social icons at the bottom of the page
+title: 🧠 😴 3.
 Decode Ripple Events
 description: Decode the trial and position content ripple events
 img:
 importance: 3